yureek/S-HealthStack.github.io/pages/documentation/installation/installing-the-backend.md

 `docker ps `

 Now run the Postgres Container under hrp-Postgres and expose the environmental password of the variable name POSTGRES_PASSWORD with value docker to the container.
-Further launches the container in the background and Bind port 5432 on localhost to port 5432 within the container
+Further launches the container in the background and bind port 5432 on localhost to port 5432 within the container

 `docker run --name hrp -platform- network hrp-platform -- network hrp -e DB_HOST=471C510ee91b -e DB_PORT= 5432 -e DB_NAME = postgres`